greghart/powerputtygo/sqlp/README.md

 }
 ...
 func (m *Model) UpdateRow(ctx context.Context, ...) {
-  m.Exec(ctx, "UPDATE ...", )
+  m.Exec(ctx, "UPDATE ...", ...)
 }

 m.UpdateRow(ctx, ...) // works directly
 m.BeginTx(func(ctx context.Context) error {
-  return m.UpdateRow(ctx) // will be ran in transaction!
+  return m.UpdateRow(ctx, ...) // will be ran in transaction!
 })
 ```

-### Reflective and Generic Scanning
+### Reflective Scanning

 The Go Wiki shows an [example](https://go.dev/wiki/SQLInterface#getting-a-table) of using reflect to
-scan into a struct using `reflect`.
-However, there are a couple additional features `sqlp` supports:
+scan into a struct using `reflect`. `sqlp` expands on this idea with a couple additional features:

 * field / column mapping
-  * we want to allow custom mapping of columns to fields, in cases where order doesn't match
+  * we want to allow custom mapping of columns to fields, in cases where order doesn't match or
+    isn't easily predictable
 * partial select
   * we want to select a subset of the struct to fill in
-* recursive struct fields
+* embedded struct fields
-  * we want to have struct fields themselves populated by the query results
+  * we want to have embedded structs also populated by the query results
-* write support -- update and insert structs
+* TODO: write support -- update and insert structs
   * we want to avoid becoming an ORM, so this is an intentionally thin and basic layer, just
     helping write concise code for the basic cases
   * by default, all non-struct type fields are assumed to be direct columns, as well as fields